adhiluphanna/deliciousrecipeh/content/post/257-how-to-prepare-award-winning-chili-crabs.md

 ##### Instructions to make Chili Crabs 辣椒蟹:

 1. Cleaning crabs and put aside...
-1. Heat up the wok with 3tbsp vegetables oil and Stir-fried garlic &amp; chili then add in lemongrass, tomato sauce &amp; thai sauce... also add in some water to control the thickness of the sauce.
+1. Heat up the wok with 3tbsp vegetables oil and Stir-fried garlic & chili then add in lemongrass, tomato sauce & thai sauce... also add in some water to control the thickness of the sauce.
-1. Add in all the crabs and covered for 3 minutes then salt &amp; sugar add in for taste.
+1. Add in all the crabs and covered for 3 minutes then salt & sugar add in for taste.
 Lastly add in the eggs stir well then potato starch to adjust the thickness of the chili sauce.. ready to be served with bread